Anusha-017/LIC-LAB-1/README.md

 AC Analysis: .ac dec 10 0.1 100G to analyze gain and frequency response.
 Transient Analysis: .tran 5m to observe the output waveform over time.
 Place these commands in the schematic.

-Step 5: Run Simulation Click Run (green 'Play' button).View results in waveform viewer.
+Step 5: Run Simulation Click Run.View results in waveform viewer.
 Observing DC bias values, gain vs frequency response, and time-domain output waveform.

 Step 6: Interpret The results for DC analysis, check VGS, VDS, and ID to confirm the MOSFET is operating.
 For AC analysis, check the gain plot and bandwidth.Respectively for transient analysis, observe the shape of the output waveform and check that amplification took place.
 ## Calculation: